01 of 11

 03 of 11

-This will be more than likely your first destination in Ireland, maybe even the airport you are flying into.
+This will be more than likely your first destination in Ireland, and might even refer to the airport you are flying into.

 04 of 11

-Getting from the airport to the city centre is no problem, just hop on a bus that takes you to "An Lár", an almost mythical place for the un-initiated.
+Getting from the airport to the city center is no problem, just hop on a bus that takes you to "An Lár", a useful Irish word to know if you want to get downtown.

-Literally "the middle" or "the centre", and frequently used on bus signs to denote the town centre as a general destination.
-The main problem being that the definition of the centre cannot hold up to closer scrutiny at times - in Dublin this covers a wide area, roughly between St. Stephen's Green and O'Connell Street.
-It is far easier in smaller cities like Galway, where you'll be dropped off near Eyre Square more than likely.Continue to 5 of 11 below.
+Literally "the middle" or "the center", and frequently used on bus signs to denote the town center as a general destination.
+While it is a good word to know if you plan to travel around Ireland, be warned that it is an imprecise description of where the bus might be headed.
+The definition of center in Dublin, for example, covers a wide area, roughly between St. Stephen's Green and O'Connell Street.
+It is far easier in smaller cities like Galway, where you'll be more than likely be dropped off near Eyre Square - the heart of the city.Continue to 5 of 11 below.

 05 of 11

 Need help?
 Why not ask a policeman (or -woman)?
 These are collectively known as Gardai here, the single version being Garda.
 You will never hear "police" in the Republic of Ireland - everyone simply refers to the Gardai.

 Pronounced "guarda" and meaning "guard" or "guardian".
 Usually the short form of Garda Síochána, the "guardians of peace" or "civic guards".
 This title was chosen for the Irish police after independence, and it is used everywhere in the Republic.
 It is also quite common to use the more English expression "the guards" in everyday speech.